alazaroc/blog-web-code/_posts/2022-03-16-how-to-deploy-infrastructure-with-cdk.md

 cdk deploy --require-approval never
 ```

-And we execute again the diff command to view the differences between local code and deployed stack:
+And we run the diff command again to see the differences between the local code and the deployed stack:

 ``` console
 cdk diff